project-sunbird/sunbird-commons/ingredients/architecture/arch_overview.md

-Sunbird is an open source learning project aimed to build effective learning solutions and create diverse learning opportunities to exponentially impact mass learning.
+Sunbird is a next-generation, societal learning platform built for cloud/mobile native environments and meant to address teaching and learning use cases.
+It is architected for massive scale and is configurable & extensible.Multiple organizations can exist independently as tenants on the platform and users of these organizations can access the platform via mobile devices, tablets, laptops and desktops.
+{% image src='/pages/architecture/image/arch_des.png' full center alt='Sunbird Architecture' %}

-The Architecture is:
+The Sunbird Architecture is:

 + **Open-source and customizable:** Sunbird uses the open platform to empower individuals, where even failures contribute towards augmenting the solution.
 Being open-source, it can be customized to tailor to individual needs.